-what to wear or what not to wear has been a questions prospective clients sometimes ask me prior to a photo shoot.
-I used to scratch my chin until I started thinking about it. if you’re having a photo shoot, either for personal reasons or business, the subject is you. so anything you wear, use as a prop or the backdrop that you’re set against should accent you and not conflict with you. that’s the rule of thumb.
+‘what do you want me to wear?’ or ‘what type of clothes shall I bring?’ have been questions prospective clients sometimes ask me prior to booking a photography session. if you’re having headshots taken, either for personal reasons or business, the focus is on your face. so anything you wear, use as a prop or the backdrop that you’re set against should accent your face and not conflict with it. that’s the rule of thumb.

-I usually tell client that the first defining rule is the intended use of the picture: is it personal or for business? if it’s for personal use you definitely have more leeway. if you are taking acting, corporate or professional headshots, it may be wise to follow some basic standards. still the rules are not carved in stone. a freelance journalist needing a headshot for his blog may not follow the same requirements as a student applying for a job in a law firm. those differences aside, there are some universal considerations pertaining to style, color, accessories, grooming, makeup and hair.
+I usually tell clients that the first defining rule about wardrobe is the intended use of the photograph: is it personal or for business? if it’s a personal portrait you definitely have more leeway. if you are taking acting, corporate or professional headshots, it may be wise to follow some basic standards. still the rules are not carved in stone. a freelance journalist needing a headshot for his blog may not follow the same requirements as a student applying for a job in a law firm. those differences aside, there are some universal considerations pertaining to style, color, accessories, grooming, makeup and hair.

 If you want to tie back your hair, try to use a bow, barrette or any accessory that doesn’t call too much attention. if you’re the creative type, you can change your style in between poses. you will certainly make sure to bring a brush and hair clips and do not forget the water spray bottle. there are certain things that the camera brings out like dyed hair with roots showing, so you need to make sure that the color mismatch doesn’t show on the pictures. recently dyed hair tends to be dry and brittle.
 If you have your hair dyed professionally, you’re sure that your hair stylist gave you some advice on how to maintain it. otherwise, have some type of moisturizer that you apply to the hair before the shoot. good looking hair gives much you more confidence so you can free your mind and focus on posing and how you look in front of the camera. if you have a friend, she may be able to give you some pointers, or you can use a mirror, take time to make sure that everything falls into place.

-all of these are a few guidelines that apply mostly to portrait photography and headshots of a professional nature. but if you’re dealing with fashion and modeling, you have much greater freedom to innovate and come up with color combinations and styles that break the rules. the bottom line is to feel comfortable within, relax and be able to smile naturally, have fun and let your beauty from within shine!
+all of these are a few guidelines that apply mostly to portrait photography and headshots of a professional nature. but if you’re dealing with fashion models or doing actors headshots, you have much greater freedom to innovate and come up with color combinations and styles that break the rules. the bottom line is to feel comfortable within, relax and be able to smile naturally, have fun and let your beauty from within shine!